X

 Operator

 Thank you.
-The next question comes from the line of Nishita from Safar Capital.
+The next question comes from the line of Nishita from Sapphire Capital.
 Please go ahead.

-Yes, hello.
+Hello.
 So I just had a few questions.
 One is on the revenue growth.
-So with the quarterly run rate and with the Q4 growth rate that you’ve given of 20, we don’t see us reaching 20 growth year on year in FY26.
-So like can you give a color on where you see us ending on revenue front in FY26 as a whole?
+So with the quarterly run rate and with the Q4 growth rate that you’ve given of 20%, we don’t see us reaching 20% growth year-on-year in FY ’26.
+So like can you give a color on where you see us ending on revenue front in FY ’26 as a whole?

 Okay.
-Okay.
-And also on fat margin.
-So because of the new facility that we’ve had and the increasing depreciations and finance cost, where do we see the path margin stabilizing and what will be the sustainable margin?
-Is it going to be in the 7 to 8% range?
+Understood.
+And also on PAT margin front, so because of the new facility that we had and the increase in depreciation and finance cost, where do we see the PAT margin stabilizing?
+And what will be the sustainable PAT margin?
+Is it going to be in the 7% to 8% range?

-Contributing revenue.
-So and profit margin.
-So for the time being, definitely there is, you know, a little bit of, I would say that additional cost coming within these few categories.
-But still as I mentioned that we would like to maintain the overall margin in the range of EBITDA should be in the range of 13 to 15%.
+Yes.
+So ideally, it should be in the range of 8% to 9% PAT margin.
+But as we have only mentioned that we have done — we have just completed the major capex cycle for us.
+And definitely, these facilities will take some time to start contributing revenue and profit margin.
+So for the time being, definitely, there is a little bit of, I would say, that additional cost coming within these few categories.
+But still, as I mentioned that we would like to maintain the overall margin in the range of — EBITDA should be in the range of 13% to 15%.

 Operator

 Thank you.
-The next question comes from the line of Dipesh Sancheti from many of finance.
+The next question comes from the line of Deepesh Sancheti from Manya Finance.
 Please go ahead.

 Hi, am I audible?